Ramonbelloturtle94/DBTlearning/README.md

 DBT = Data Build Tool
 - An open source command-line tool to transform data in the warehouse more effectively.
-- It is the 'T' in ELT (Extract, Load, Transaform) and links directly to snowflake
+- It is the 'T' in ELT (Extract, Load, Transform) and links directly to snowflake

 Prerequisites:
 - Download Visual code or similar